 What and where is it

-Permafrost is found either in patches or throughout the ground in most places in the north in and around ‘The Arctic’ (read earlier post to see why I’m ‘ ‘ the Arctic), and actually covers 24% of land in the northern hemisphere.
+Permafrost is found either in patches or throughout the ground in most places in the north, in and around the Arctic, and actually covers 24% of land in the northern hemisphere.
 It’s not just in the north, you can also get alpine permafrost up mountains.
-Just to throw some more facts at you the biggest bit of alpine permafrost is the Tibetan Plateau which is 1.3 million km2, and you can also get permafrost in the sea.
+Just to throw some more facts at you, the biggest bit of alpine permafrost is the Tibetan Plateau which is 1.3 million km2, and you can also get permafrost in the sea.

 As I hinted towards earlier, we speak of permafrost as if it’s permanent but it turns out a lot of what we thought was permanent is, well, not.

 In 2008 a giant vault was built on the northern island of Svalbard.
 In this vault was placed seeds for important food crops with the idea being that if some kind of apocalyptic global disaster happened, we’d have some seeds stowed away to use in agriculture when attempting to rebuild humanity.
 This vault was built deep into the permafrost as it was thought that here it would be safe from “the challenge of natural or man-made disasters”.
 Emm… they were wrong.
 A few years later with generally rising temperatures in the Arctic combining with an unusually warm year, the snow and ice melted and the vault got flooded.
 The water didn’t reach as far as the seeds luckily, but the fact that this apocalypse-proof vault’s protection had just melted away was a little worrying to say the least.